The-California-Tech/california-tech/content/2023/05/SOURCES-CONFIRM-Ditch-Day-Imminent-Reality-Bending-Chaos-Approaches.md

 As the final moments tick away and the apocalyptic arrival of Ditch Day draws near, we must bid farewell, dear readers.
 The world as we know it is about to be changed in ways we can scarcely imagine.
 May you find courage in the face of uncertainty, strength in unity, and hope amidst the chaos.
 Whether we emerge from the abyss unscathed or are forever altered, let us remember our shared humanity and the resilience that resides within us.
 Farewell, and may we meet again on the other side, whatever that may be.

 *Editor's note: The California Tech has not independently verified the claims made in this manifesto.
-The threat of pots and pans at 7:30am tomorrow has been deemed hazing by the ORE.
-The Dean of Students and the Assistant Vice President for Student Affairs have recommended that all students go to bed early tonight and prepare for the worst.
+The threat of pots and pans at 7:30am tomorrow has been deemed unsubstantiated hazing by the OSE.
+Regardless, the Dean of Students and the Assistant Vice President for Student Affairs have recommended that all students go to bed early tonight and prepare for the worst.
 The California Tech will continue to provide updates as the situation develops.*